Sospeter has learned vital communication and mobility skills after Sense International ensured that he and his family could access specialist support.

 In Kenya, children with deafblindness and other complex disabilities rarely receive the support they need.
 They often struggle to form connections with others or develop vital skills, leading to isolation and a lack of independence.
 Sospeter was born deaf with complex medical needs.
 The diagnosis left his parents desperate for answers, feeling alone, with no-one to support them.

-Tabby, his mother says: “You are so desperate for answers, yet nobody has them, and it feels like the majority of people do not care.”
+‘We were heartbroken after learning that our baby was deaf and could not develop at the pace of other children,’ explains Tabby, Sospeter’s mother.
+‘You are so desperate for answers, yet nobody has them, and it feels like the majority of people do not care.’

-Elly, his occupational therapist, says: “It is such a satisfaction watching a child improve and seeing their parents smile once more.”
+Sospeter’s therapist, Elly, says: ‘It is such a satisfaction watching a child improve and seeing their parents smile once more.’